PPG Curator’s Guide

 Duplicate names and other names that are just wrong

-If you find a name that is duplicated—perhaps one version is a typo of the other—send that information to Joel or Carl, and we’ll ask the WFO folks to erase that name (there is no interface for a user to delete a name).
+If you find a name that is duplicated—perhaps one version is a typo of the other—send that information to a member of the coordinating committee, and we’ll ask the WFO folks to erase that name (there is no interface for a user to delete a name).